-Paleogeography (Historical Geology)
+Paleogeography (Historical Geology) Research

 This is an index page to take a deeper look at locations that

 have special significance for the

 Evolution of the Colorado River as well as offering scenic

 attractions on their own.

 The Evolution of the Colorado River (and origin

-of

-Grand Canyon) is interrelated with the historical
+of the Grand Canyon) is interrelated with the historical

 Clicking on each of the following links will display a page

 containing a computer generated picture(s) of the area plus

 "Barbed" Tributaries: The Marble Canyon section of the

 Grand Canyon has several arroyo/canyons that flow "against

 the grain" of the Colorado River drainage.
 These canyons are

 all less than 3 million years old, and a model for their

 Black Canyon of the Gunnison

-The Black Canyon has the greatest depth to
+The Black Canyon has the greatest depth to width ratio of

-be very young, and there is an impossible contradiction in the
+very young, and there is an impossible contradiction in the

 "standard explanation" of its origin.
 A new model for its

 Canyon of Lodore, Colorado: Also shown are Split Mountain and

 north to south through the east end of the Uinta Mountain

 highlands had to be much lower when the Green and Yampa

 had alternate escape routes eastward across Wyoming where

 elevations have never exceeded 7,000 feet.